kevinolega/callcentertrainingtips/cta/shy-book.md

 ---
 This is my most comprehensive book about how to get hired in a call center.

-## What if your monthly paycheck was more than ₱25,000?
+## WHAT IF YOUR MONTHLY PAYCHECK WAS MORE THAN ₱25,000?

 Would you be EXCITED to go to work?

 Soon, you can.

 Kevin Olega breaks down the hidden steps behind finding and landing the job of your dreams.

 How to find the best jobs at the best call center companies.